ZFCon/django-avatarfield/README.md

 		]
 	```

- 3. Use AvatarForeignKey instade of django normal ForeignKey and add image_field to tell the app what should use from the relation model
+ 3. Use AvatarForeignKey instade of django normal ForeignKey and add image_field to tell the app what should use from the relation model.
 ```python
 from avatar_field.model_fields import AvatarForeignKey